1. Introduction

 After a minute or two, you should see the Cloud Function deployed in Cloud Console:

-You can trigger the function by sending an HTTP request with gcloud functions call
+You can call the function by sending an HTTP request with gcloud functions call

 :